hendurhance/quest/docs/USAGE.md

 # Quest - Usage Guide

-A comprehensive guide to using all features of Quest.
+A comprehensive guide to using all features of Quest on Google Chrome and Microsoft Edge.

 ![Quest Extension Showcase](../images/slide.png)